Skip to main content

 Selected Publications

 - “The Marvelous Life of a Haitian Refugee: James Noël’s Belle merveille.”
-In “Refugees between Aesthetics and Politics.”
-Special Issue of Crossings: A Journal of Culture and Migration (summer 2021).
+“Refugees between Aesthetics and Politics.”
+Special Issue of Crossings: A Journal of Migration and Culture 12.1 (2021): 361-377.

 - “From Buchenwald to Port-au-Prince: Becoming Haitian in the Holocaust.”
 French Forum 44.1, “The Holocaust in French and Francophone Studies.”
 Helena Duffy, ed.
 (Spring 2019)